You Can Make an Impact!

 Are you planning a home garden or participating in a CSA or community garden this summer?
 As you plan and plant your garden, please consider sowing an extra row or two for our local food shelves - Totes for Hope, Interfaith Outreach, and ICA.

 The food shelves love fresh fruits & veggies!
-Homegrown produce is an incredible joy to the families who utilize these resources - it flies off the shelf as fast as it's stocked.
+Fresh produce (homegrown AND store-bought) is an incredible joy to the families who utilize these resources - it flies off the shelf as fast as it's stocked.
 When you are ready to share your harvest, all sorts of fruits, veggies, and herbs are welcome!

 Totes for Hope is a food shelf ministry of Messiah Church to help minimize food insecurity for Bloom families, located right here at Messiah.
 This self-select food shelf is available throughout the week, all year long, allowing families to take what food they need, when they need it.
 Totes for Hope is fully funded by donations.